Due to the short amount of time left until the Summer 2018 exam session, we advise students to reconsider moving their exam intention to Summer 2019.

 This course is one of our new Gold Star A levels.
 Find out more about them here.

-A grade C or above in GCSE English, or an equivalent qualification, is strongly recommended for this course.
+A GCSE or equivalent in History is recommended for this course.

 Hours of study